 !!!NEW!!!--Knife sharpening service available.
 Kitchen Cutlery, hunting knives, pocket knives etc. around $3 per edge

-!!!SOLD!!!
-Primitive Camp Knife, 5160 steel deferentially tempered blade.
+!!!NEW!!!FOR SALE!!!
+Primitive Camp Knife, 5160 steel differentially tempered blade.
 No power tools used, finish is hand stoned.
-Convex edge, Very sharp. forged in finger rest at point of balance. $125.00 for similar
+Convex edge, Very sharp. forged in finger rest at point of balance. $125.00

 !!!NEW!!!Rustic Neck Knife, 1095 with forge marks left in, maple handle,mosaic pins.
 Comes with a leather neck pouch sheath. $50.00 for one just like it!!

 !!!NEW!!!
 Pattern-welded letter openers!!
 Just $50.00,Initial etching available. many handle material options available.